 Don Kayne, CEO, Canfor

 “With ongoing innovation and growing demand for climate-friendly building solutions, Canfor is excited to support BCIT’s growth as an interconnection between the forestry and construction sectors.
-With some of the most advanced labs and simulation facilities in the country, the TTC will be a training space that showcases high-value wood product applications, including our leadership in mass timber.
+With some of the most advanced labs and simulation facilities in the country, the Trades and Technology Complex will be a training space that showcases high-value wood product applications, including our leadership in mass timber.
 Forestry has a proud history in BC, and we see exciting opportunities for the future as the world turns to lower carbon products to build greener homes, businesses, and communities.”

 Ray Ferris, President & CEO, West Fraser Mills